 - 1 tsp baking powder

-- 1/4 cup whole wheat flour (or almond for gluten free)
+- ¼ cup whole wheat flour (or almond flour to make it gluten-free)

 - 2 tbsp cacao powder

-- additional chocolate chips to fold in or top
+- additional chocolate chips to fold in or sprinkle on top

 - powdered sugar to top